 That’s when Andy met Rich Pierson, who needed help dealing with the stress of the advertising world.
 Before long, Andy and Rich were skill-swapping meditation for business advice.
 That’s when Headspace was born.

 Headspace was officially launched in 2010 as an events company, but attendees wanted to take what they learned home with them.
 Andy, Rich, and a small team decided to make Andy’s techniques available online so more people could experience the benefits of meditation anytime, anywhere.
 And that blossomed into the Headspace you see today: guided meditations, animations, articles and videos, all in the distinct Headspace style.

 Headspace has one mission: to improve the health and happiness of the world.
 And with millions of users in more than 190 countries, we’re well on our way.
 Headquartered in Santa Monica, California, we also have offices in San Francisco and London.

-You can try Headspace for yourself and learn the essentials of meditation and mindfulness with our free Basics pack.
+You can try Headspace for yourself and learn the essentials of meditation and mindfulness with our free Basics course.
 If you enjoy it, then it’s time to subscribe.
-Once you do, you’ll have bite-sized minis for when you’re short on time, singles to add some extra mindfulness to your day, and hundreds of meditations for everything from stress to sleep.
+Once you do, you’ll have bite-sized minis for when you’re short on time, exercises to add extra mindfulness to your day, and hundreds of meditations on everything from stress to sleep.